 A warm welcome to Alan Johnson by Mike Whitlam

-Jo Faithfull, a dedicated Committee member and one of the organisers of the event, has an opportunity to pose with Alan Johnson MP.
+Jo Faithfull, a dedicated Committee member and one of the organisers of the event, posing with Alan Johnson

 Carol Singing for Charity